Brands use a lot of technical language when they talk about waterproofs, mostly because lot of tech goes into making your waterproof work!

 Breathable fabrics are fabrics that allow moisture to pass from inside the fabric to the outside.
 One measurement of breathability is Moisture Vapour Transmission Rate (MVTR), measured in grams per square metre per day (g/m²/24hrs).
 We recommend the following guidelines for MVTR:

 10,000 – 15,000 is breathable enough for most activities where you’d expect to sweat a bit – e.g. hillwalking.

 20,000 is excellent for intense activities when you’ll really be pushing yourself.

-Breathability in waterproof jackets depends on solid state diffusion, so water vapour is absorbed through the fabric and passed to the other side.
-The water vapour will always try to move to the least humid side of the fabric to maintain an equilibrium, so in most conditions this means the water passes from the inside to the outside of the jacket.
-However, when it’s very humid your jacket will feel less breathable.
+Breathability in waterproof jackets depends on 'solid state diffusion': water vapour is absorbed through the fabric and passed to the other side.
+The water vapour will always try to move to the least humid side of the fabric to maintain an equilibrium.
+In most conditions this means the water passes from the inside to the outside of the jacket.
+However, when it’s very humid, your jacket will feel less breathable.

 Air permeability is the measurement of how much air a fabric allows to pass through it.
 Not all waterproofs have an air permeability rating, but jackets with this rating will probably have a lower MVTR than jackets without.
 This doesn’t necessarily mean they’re not as breathable, as you’re less likely to overheat when you’ve got a bit of airflow in your jacket.

 Pockets in your jacket can affect the breathability because they add another layer of fabric to your jacket.
 Some jackets have crafty mesh pockets to reduce fabric and allow you to dump excess heat and sweat too.